-Every effort is made by the University of Mount Union to preserve the confidentiality of reports.3 The University of Mount Union will not share the identity of any individual who has made a report or Formal Complaint of harassment, discrimination, or retaliation; any Complainant, any individual who has been reported to be the perpetrator of sex discrimination, any Respondent, any individual who has been reported to be the perpetrator of harassment, discrimination, or retaliation; any Respondent, any individual who
+Every effort is made by the University of Mount Union to preserve the confidentiality of reports.3 The University of Mount Union will not share the identity of any individual who has made a report or Formal Complaint of harassment, discrimination, or retaliation; any Complainant, any individual who has been reported to be the perpetrator of sex discrimination, any Respondent, any individual who has been reported to be the perpetrator of harassment, discrimination, or retaliation; any Respondent; or any witness, except as permitted by the Family Educational Rights and Privacy Act (FERPA), 20 U.S.C.
+1232g; FERPA regulations, 34 CFR part 99; or as required by law; or to carry out the purposes of 34 CFR Part 106, including any investigation, hearing, or grievance proceeding arising under these policies and procedures.